-When a person first enters recovery, drugs and/or alcohol have become center in their lives.
+When a person first enters recovery, drugs and/or alcohol have become the center of their lives.
 Every waking minute becomes about obtaining and feeling the effects of the substance/s.
 So, after recovery is over, a person is likely to feel overly confident about their ability to stay clean.

 With this heightened state of self-efficacy, it’s easy to feel in control, but addiction does not just disappear.
 Because of this, it is essential to create a plan of self-care that includes methods of self-soothing and systems of support.
 Otherwise, the risk of falling back into old patterns increases.